 Sponsorship opportunities are still available for individual, local and corporate funding, and can be viewed on the SeaPerch website.
 Contact Susan Nelson at firstname.lastname@example.org for those interested in sponsorship the event.
 Also, judges and volunteers are always welcome.
 Should you be interested in participating as a volunteer or judge on May 30, please contact Cheri Koch at email@example.com.

-(As published in the MAY 2015 edition of Marine Technology Reporter - http://www.marinetechnologynews.com/Magazine)
+(As published in the May 2015 edition of Maritime Reporter & Engineering News - http://magazines.marinelink.com/Magazines/MaritimeReporter)

 Other stories from May 2015 issue